How to Become a Sports Doctor

 All states require medical doctors to be licensed, so sports doctors must check with their state’s licensing board for specific requirements.

 In addition to a license, doctors may seek certification by a recognized professional organization.
 This certification will help make the doctor a better job candidate since it will show that he or she has met the organization’s professional requirements and is staying up-to-date in developments in this subspecialty through continuing education courses.
 Certification in sports medicine is offered by the following organizations:

 Sports doctors possess empathy, compassion and good communication and problem-solving skills in order to provide the best treatment to their patients.
 This medical specialty also requires good dexterity and stamina.

 A position in clinics or hospitals will provide the sports doctor with opportunities for advancement, depending on experience and continuing education.
 Doctors with several years of successful experience and continuing education may take on supervisory or management roles, potentially becoming head of a department.

 If you would like to gain the necessary education to become a sports doctor, we highly recommend that you check out our free School Finder Tool located HERE.

-Job prospects for medical doctors are better than average, as are salary prospects.
+According to the Bureau of Labor Statistics, job growth for physicians in general will be 18% from 2012 to 2022, which means physicians like sports medicine doctors will enjoy faster than average job growth even as they also enjoy salaries that are much higher than average.
 As more people discover the exhilaration and health benefits of exercise, and increasing numbers of people participate in extreme sports, the need for sports doctors will increase.